v4dkou/ansible-remote-docker/README.md

 ```

 Works by
-1. forwarding the remote Docker socket to a local file
+1. forwarding the remote Docker socket to a local file with an SSH tunnel
-2. starting a `python:3.8-slim-buster` container
+2. starting a `python:3.8-slim-buster` container on remote
 3. using [community.docker.docker_api](https://docs.ansible.com/ansible/latest/collections/community/docker/docker_api_connection.html) with DOCKER_HOST set to connect to it with Ansible

 Intended to be used to run tasks inside Docker networks (i.e. to create users in a DBMS that's not accessible outside of a Docker network)